Outpatient Rehab in NJ

 But are you really on your own?

 To achieve the best outcomes in an outpatient program, it’s imperative to have a supportive safety net of loved ones to go home to.
-It goes without saying that addiction doesn’t just affect the addict, it has far-reaching effects on everyone in your orbit.
+It goes without saying that addiction and mental health issues doesn’t just affect the person experiencing them, it has far-reaching effects on everyone in your orbit.
 In the same way, having access to a support system of family and friends is critical to regaining control of your life and achieving sobriety.
 Without that warmth and positive reinforcement, what you learn in rehab can easily be undone.

 Fits Into Your Schedule – Maintain your Work, School and/or Family Commitments